Further study and funding

 - FindAMasters Study Abroad - answers to important questions you might have about studying a Masters abroad: from university types and postgraduate course fees to application requirements, student visas, course fees, and funding opportunities.

 - FindAPhD Study Abroad - clear and up-to-date information on universities, fees, funding options, application requirements and student visas for PhD studies overseas.

 - DAAD – the gateway to information on study, research and internships in Germany and the largest German support organisation in the field of international academic co-operation

 - EduCanada– information and resources about study in Canada

 - Fulbright Commission - focused on opportunities and exchanges between the UK and the USA

-- Jobs.ac.uk - a source of opportunities for both taught and research postgrad courses)
+- Jobs.ac.uk - a source of opportunities in UK and other countries

 - Postgraduate Studies in Hong Kong - study in Hong Kong

 - Study Options - study in Australia and New Zealand

 - StudyInHolland – search for study programmes taught in English in the Netherlands